 Factors we can control:

-Tobacco smoke — We know that smokers' risk of developing coronary heart disease is 2–4 times that of non-smokers.
+- Tobacco smoke — We know that smokers' risk of developing coronary heart disease is 2–4 times that of non-smokers.
 Exposure to other people's smoke increases the risk of heart disease, even for non-smokers.
-Beebe advises against the use of tobacco.
+Beebe Healthcare advises against the use of tobacco.
 The State of Delaware offers a smoking cessation program to state residents.
-Call the Delaware Quitline at 866-409-1858 or make an appointment with Beebe Smoking Cessation Counseling.
+Call the Delaware Quitline at (866) 409-1858.

-Obesity and weight issues — People who have excess body fat, especially if a lot of it is at the waist, are more likely to develop heart disease and stroke even if they have no other risk factors.
+- Obesity and weight issues — People who have excess body fat, especially if a lot of it is at the waist, are more likely to develop heart disease and stroke even if they have no other risk factors.
 It can also increase the risk of diabetes.
 We all know how difficult it is to lose weight.
 Beebe Healthcare offers consultations with a registered dietitian as an outpatient service through its Diabetes Management program by calling (302) 947-2500.
 If you have struggled for a long time with your weight and have been unsuccessful in traditional weight-loss programs, Beebe, in conjunction with Delmarva Bariatric Center, offers surgical options combined with a diet and exercise program.
 For more information, contact Beebe at (302) 645-3100, ext.
 5410, or Delmarva Bariatric Center at (302) 360-0277.

-Diabetes — Diabetes seriously increases your risk of developing cardiovascular disease.
+- Diabetes — Diabetes seriously increases your risk of developing cardiovascular disease.
 About three-quarters of people with diabetes die of some form of heart or blood vessel disease.
 If you have diabetes, it's extremely important to work with your healthcare provider to manage it and control other risk factors.
-Beebe Medical Center offers a Diabetes Education program.
+Beebe Healthcare offers a Diabetes Education program.
 Call Diabetes Management at (302) 947-2500.
 A physician's referral is required, but please call for information.